minio/warp/README.md

 ## list

-Benchmarking list operations will upload `-objects` objects of size `-obj.size` with `-concurrent` prefixes.
+Benchmarking list operations will upload `--objects` objects of size `--obj.size` with `--concurrent` prefixes.
 The list operations are done per prefix.

 The analysis will include the upload stats as `PUT` operations and the `LIST` operations separately.
-The time from request start to first object is recorded as well and can be accessed using the `-requests` parameter.
+The time from request start to first object is recorded as well and can be accessed using the `--requests` parameter.

 ```
 Operation: LIST 833 objects per operation